TebaldiLab/cellmarkeraccordion/README.md

 ```
 ![Mouse_anno](https://github.com/user-attachments/assets/7a862144-7bcc-4129-acf1-b4a7f558d393)

 Next, the ```accordion_custom``` function can be used to explore the expression of innate immune response genes following Mettl3 inhibition.
-To identify the most impactful condition-specific genes in vehicle- and STM245-treated mice respectively, we can specify in the *condition_group_info* parameter the column name in the metadata of the Seurat object that contains the cell condition information.
+To identify the most impactful condition-specific genes in vehicle- and STM245-treated mice respectively, we can specify in the *condition_group_info* parameter the column name in the metadata of the Seurat object that contains the cell condition information:
 ```bash
 mouse_bm_data <-accordion_custom(mouse_bm_data, marker_table = in_im_resp_sig,  category_column= "terms", marker_column ="Symbol",  annotation_resolution = "cell",
                                      condition_group_info = "condition", annotation_name = "innate_immune_response_condition")